Apostolic Mission: How the Risen Jesus Defined the Church’s Work

 In a broad sense, many Christians use “mission” to describe everything God calls his people to do in the world.
 In this sense, mission includes:

-• loving God with heart, soul, mind, and strength and loving neighbor as oneself (Matt 22:37–40);
+Loving God with heart, soul, mind, and strength and loving neighbor as oneself (Matt.
+22:37–40)

-• living holy and distinct lives in the midst of a crooked generation (Phil 2:14–16; 1 Pet 1:14–16);
+Living holy and distinct lives in the midst of a crooked generation (Phil.
+2:14–16; 1 Pet.
+1:14–16)

-• practicing justice, mercy, and humility (Mic 6:8);
+Practicing justice, mercy, and humility (Mic.
+6:8)

-• caring for the poor, the widow, and the orphan (Jas 1:27; Acts 6:1–7);
+Caring for the poor, the widow, and the orphan (Jas.
+1:27; Acts 6:1–7)

-• working diligently and stewarding the created order (Gen 1:26–28; Col 3:23–24);
+Working diligently and stewarding the created order (Gen. 1:26–28; Col. 3:23–24)

-• using gifts to build up the body of Christ in love (Eph 4:11–16);
+Using gifts to build up the body of Christ in love (Eph.
+4:11–16)

-• seeking the good of the cities and communities where we live (Jer 29:7).
+Seeking the good of the cities and communities where we live (Jer.
+29:7)

-When everything we do is “mission,” the term no longer helps us discern priorities, design structures, or evaluate faithfulness.
-Local churches and networks then drift toward using their own preferred emphases as de facto missions, even when those emphases are only parts of a larger biblical picture.
+When “mission” is stretched to cover the entire range of Christian obedience, the word loses its ability to answer a more specific question: What did Jesus actually send us to do?
+When everything is mission, the term no longer helps churches discern priorities, design structures, or evaluate faithfulness.
+Churches and networks then drift toward treating preferred emphases as de facto missions, even when those emphases are only parts of a larger biblical picture.

 The Narrow Sense: The Specific Task Jesus Explicitly Gave